Permanent Ink Writer’s Commentary

 But here’s the kicker.

 Of course, things have to be cleared up, and solutions must be found so life can go on.
 But as I mentioned earlier, I neither saw nor felt any positive resolution to this particular zombie writing, and as a writer, I had to struggle to make a way for the sun to rise on these towns again, with hope.
-I firmly believe that, if this were a true story, there would be no one left to write about it; the world would be taken out systematically by the undead pandemic, which Aspen Stationers’ created when they released their product to the public.
+I firmly believe that, if this were a true story, there would be no one left to write about it.
+The world would be taken out systematically by the undead pandemic.
+The one that Aspen Stationers’ created when they released their product to the public.